Home Entrepreneurship The Dark Side of Entrepreneurship

 Employees had not been paid in months.

-The owner of our office would pop out of nowhere and ask, “When will you pay your rent?”
+The owner of our office would suddenly appear and ask, “When will you pay your rent?”

 Worse.
 I had no money in my pocket.